Paul Murphy (Irish politician): Early and personal life

 Murphy grew up in Goatstown, a suburb of Dublin.
-He attended St Kilian's German School in Clonskeagh and later the Institute Of Education on Leeson Street.
 His father Kieran Murphy was a senior manager at the Irish division of Mars.
 His uncle Michael Murphy was a journalist and broadcaster at RTÉ.
 His family is originally from Castlebar, County Mayo.
-He studied for the Leaving Certificate at the Institute of Education, before going on to graduate from University College Dublin with a degree in law in 2004.
+He attended St Kilian's German School in Clonskeagh and later studied for the Leaving Certificate at the Institute of Education, before going on to graduate from University College Dublin with a degree in law in 2004.
 He joined the Socialist Party in 2001.
-In 2004, he ran unsuccessfully, for President of the UCD Students' Union.
+In 2004, he ran unsuccessfully for President of the UCD Students' Union.
 Murphy also worked in the European Parliament as a political advisor to the MEP Joe Higgins.

 A 2008 short film described him as a full-time activist for the Socialist Party.
 It followed his involvement in protests against cutbacks at Tallaght Hospital, during the Irish financial crisis.
 He was also active in Free Education for Everyone, a group that campaigned against the reintroduction of fees for third-level education in Ireland.
 In 2009, he worked on a PhD thesis titled Does socialist law exist?.

 He was a member of the Socialist Party National Committee from 2001 and the National Executive Committee until 2010.

-Murphy's partner is Jess Spear, and their first child was born in 2023.
+Murphy's partner is Jess Spear, a member of South Dublin County Council, and their first child was born in 2023.
+Their child will be raised gender neutral.

 European Parliament: 2011–2014

 Murphy replaced Joe Higgins in the European Parliament after Higgins was elected to Dáil Éireann at the 2011 general election.
 Murphy sat as a full member on the European Parliament Committee on International Trade and as a substitute on the Employment and Social Affairs and Petitions committees.
 He was also a full member of the South Asia delegation and a substitute on the Central Asia delegation.

 In 2011, Murphy participated in Freedom Flotilla II, which attempted to breach Israel's blockade of the Gaza Strip.
 In August 2011, he visited the "No TAV" Italian campaign against the Turin–Lyon high-speed railway.
 A supporter of the Shell to Sea campaign, in August 2011, he and others were forcibly removed from a protest by Gardaí.
-A complaint was submitted to the Garda Ombudsman alleging unreasonable use of force.
+A complaint was submitted to the Garda Síochána Ombudsman Commission alleging unreasonable use of force.
 In early November 2011, Murphy was reported to be part of another Gaza flotilla described as a humanitarian mission.
 Israeli forces boarded the ship on 4 November and imprisoned Murphy and all the other activists on board, with one of them saying this was carried out in a "violent and dangerous" manner.
 Israel deported Murphy on 11 November.